arduino/help-center-content/content/Software Support/Installation/Install-the-Zephyr-loader-on-your-board.md

 Before you begin, ensure you have the following:

 - **Arduino IDE 2.x** installed.
-- **ArduinoCore-zephyr (v0.90.0 or later)** installed via _Tools > Board > Boards Manager_.
+- **Arduino Zephyr Boards (v0.90.0 or later)** installed via _Tools > Board > Boards Manager_.
 - A data-compatible USB cable to connect your board directly to your computer.

 ---

 ## Automatic loader updates {#automatic-loader-updates}

-Starting with ArduinoCore-zephyr v0.90.0, the core includes automatic loader sync across all supported boards.
+Starting with Arduino Zephyr Boards v0.90.0, the core includes automatic loader sync across all supported boards.
 During every sketch upload, the loader version is checked and updated behind the scenes if required.

 This includes boards that have no Zephyr loader installed; uploading any sketch will automatically install the loader the very first time the board is used with a Zephyr-based core.